ajitagupta/book-library-crud-api/README.md

 6. [Spring Cloud API Gateway](https://github.com/ajitagupta/book-library-api/tree/main/springbootpractice-gateway)
 7. [Pattern: Fault Tolerance with Resilience4j Consumer](https://github.com/ajitagupta/book-library-api/tree/main/springbootpractice-consumer-resilience4j)

 Each of them can be downloaded and should be opened in an IDE like [Spring Tool Suite 4](https://spring.io/tools/).
-Here, you can quickly create a new project via `File -> New -> Spring Starter Project`.

 Additionally, we also need a way for calling or *consuming* our API's programmatically.
 We do this using Postman, which is [freely available online](https://www.postman.com/downloads/).